-The Activity app
+Apple Watch Activity app explained

-The Activity app is the fitness tracking element of the Apple Watch, and keeps tabs on whether you're getting enough exercise per day.
+The Activity app is the fitness tracking element of the Apple Watch and keeps tabs on whether you're getting enough exercise per day.

 The Move ring

-This is a sneaky beast, because the Apple Watch will set the target based on your daily averages, so active people will find it tougher to fill the ring than more sedentary types.
+This is a sneaky beast because the Apple Watch will set the target based on your daily averages, so active people will find it tougher to fill the ring than more sedentary types.

 The Exercise ring

-Government guidelines say we should get 30 minutes of exercise per day, and this is the ring to keep you on target.
+Most guidelines say we should get 30 minutes of exercise per day, and this is the ring to keep you on target.

 The Stand ring